MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/Best practices/visual-scripting-networking.md

 Unfortunately, the Random | Range script node used in this example comes in two flavors: one that produces a random Integer value, and one that produces a random Float value.
 The difference is between those two script nodes in the node selector panel is subtle:

 Keep this in mind as a potential reason why a share variable you've created may seem to have stopped being shared.
 Future releases of Mesh Visual Scripting may warn of this kind of script error when they can detect it.
-Debugging issues and bottlenecks
-Edit-time diagnostics
-In Unity Editor, you can view on-the-fly guidance on errors and potential bandwidth or performance bottlenecks for the Script Machine you're currently editing in the Mesh Visual Scripting Diagnostics panel at the bottom of Unity Editor's Inspector panel.
-Hovering the mouse pointer over an error, warning, or notice in the Diagnostics panel pops up a tooltip with a detailed explanation:

-You can get a compilation of the same diagnostics across your entire environment by opening Content Performance Analyzer (CPA) though the Mesh Toolkit > Content Performance Analyzer menu command and clicking the Run All button:

-Runtime diagnostics in Mesh Emulator
-When you test-run your environment in Unity Editor, enable the Perf Stats checkbox in the upper-right corner of the Game panel to show real-time summary statistics across all aspects of your environment:

-The right-most column in the lower-right corner provide summary information on visual script performance, with times given in milliseconds per frame:
-- VS User shows time spent on executing the visual script flows you've created, excluding any overhead incurred by Mesh.
-- VS Env shows overhead incurred by the Mesh Visual Scripting runtime environment.
-- VS Net shows overhead incurred by the Mesh networking stack underneath the Mesh Visual Scripting runtime, dispatching and receiving updates to shared state.
-To get more detailed information on individual visual scripts executing in the environment, you can enable real-time runtime statistics on visual script execution by enabling the Script Stats checkbox in the upper-right corner of the Game panel:

-The Highest processing load section lists the script flows that have taken the most time to run within the last second, shown as an average time cost per frame.
-- The number of script flows appearing in this section and their total time cost should be as low as possible.
-- Ideally, when the environment is idle, there shouldn't be any script flows executing at all.
-The Highest shared update load section lists shared scene properties and script variables that were most frequently updated within the last second.
-A load of 100% means that the property or variable was updated in every frame in that second.
-- The number of shared property and script variable updates and their total load in this section should be as low as possible.
-- Ideally, when the environment is idle, no shared properties or variables should be updated at all.
-- If you notice any properties or script variables showing up in this section that you didn't intend to be synchronized over network across clients, consider adding Local Script Scope components to make them local.
-You can click on any game object name in the middle column to directly jump to the corresponding game object in the Hierarchy panel.
-You can click any other part of the Script Stats panel, or press Shift+X, to temporarily halt its updates if you want to have a closer look at a situation.
-Click it again, or press Shift+X again, to resume updating it.
-Runtime diagnostics in Mesh
-When running an environment in Mesh (for example, in a Teams event), you can press Ctrl+Shift+F1 to pop up the Networking Info sidebar, which shows lots of very technical information about the current session.
-Scroll down to find detailed information on visual scripts running in the environment:

-The "(last … seconds, … frames)" statement directly below the Visual Scripting section heading shows the number of seconds and frames aggregated for the counters shown below.
-Up to 90 seconds of data is aggregated before the counters reset.
-The table directly below shows information on sharing:
-- The Props, Var, and Event rows describe shared properties, shared script variables, and shared events, respectively.
-- The Update column counts how often properties or variables were updated by visual scripts.
-- The Send (and the adjacent Bytes) column counts how often property, variable, or event updates were sent over network.
-This number can be lower than the Update count due to rate limiting and because redundant updates may not be sent at all.
-- The Recv (and the adjacent Bytes) column counts how often property, variable, or event updates were received over network from other clients.
-- The Bytes columns in this table don't account for all networking overheads and can only be meaningfully used to compare between runs.
-Actual bandwidth use may be much higher.
-The Most execution time table lists all visual script flows by how much time they took to execute.
-The highlighted row labeled "[all]" shows cumulative data across all rows, including rows currently not shown.
-Click "Show more rows…" to reveal more rows.
-- The Count column counts how often this script flow was executed.
-- The Mean column shows the average time cost per frame, in milliseconds, of this script flow.
-- The Event column names the event node that triggered the script flow.
-- The Target column names the Script Machine that executed the script flow.
-The Most frequent shared updates and Most frequent shared sends tables list shared properties and shared script variables that were most frequently updated by visual scripts or had updates dispatched over network, respectively.
-The highlighted rows labeled "[all]" show cumulative data across all rows, including rows currently not shown.
-Click "Show more rows…" to reveal more rows.
-- The Count column counts how often this shared property or shared variable was updated or had an update dispatched over network, respectively.
-- The Name column names the shared property or shared variable.
-- The Target column names the component hosting the property or variable.
-Press Ctrl+Shift+F1 for a second time to enlarge the Networking Info panel, which reveals the entire transform path of the Target game objects in the tables shown above.
-To close the panel, press Ctrl+Shift+F1 for a third time.